wjdenny/wjdenny.github.io/content/Organization.md

 ## Use of tags
 Tags can both express the entity/type that the page and topics that the content relates to.

-Entity tags (like #type/statement, #type/source, or #type/moc) are generally only written in the YAML frontmatter of a page.
+Entity tags (like \#type/statement, \#type/source, or \#type/moc) are generally only written in the YAML frontmatter of a page.

-Topic tags (for example, #topic/culture/habitus)  are expressed within the page immediately following relevant content.
+Topic tags (for example, \#topic/culture/habitus)  are expressed within the page immediately following relevant content.
 Historically, I've used these tags in frontmatter as well, but I am moving away from that for two reasons.
 First, putting them in frontmatter leads me to try deciding how to organize and denominate topics at the start.
 This is a top-down or taxonomic approach that I don't find useful in practice.
 Second, putting the topic tags near the content it refers to can take advantage of search snippets within Obsidian.

+> [!NOTE] Note
+> The code block below renders a list of pages matching the given topic in Obsidian, but not on the website.
+To see a similar list on the website, check out the [\#topic/culture/habitus tag](./tags/topic/culture/habitus).

 ```query
 tag:#topic/culture/habitus